One clinic tracks the heavy toll Trump's immigration crackdown takes on mental health

 Data from one primary care clinic in Los Angeles, shared exclusively with NPR, shows a sharp rise in anxiety, depression and suicidal thoughts among patients.

-"When we look at our data during periods of intensified enforcement, our screening data showed a clear rise in distress," says Sophia Pages, a licensed marriage and family therapist and executive director of behavioral health at Zocalo Health, a primary care clinic in Los Angeles that mainly serves Latino families on Medicaid.
+"When we look at our data during periods of intensified enforcement, our screening data showed a clear rise in distress," says Sophia Pages, a licensed marriage and family therapist and executive director of behavioral health at Zocalo Health, a primary care organization with a network of clinics California and Maryland.
+Zocalo mainly serves Latino families on Medicaid.
 "Immigration enforcement is functioning as a real time public health stressor in the communities that we serve."

 All patients at Zocalo get standardized screenings for mental health problems like anxiety and depression.
 Since the immigration enforcement agents began raiding farms and neighborhoods in the Los Angeles area in 2025, Pages and her colleagues have seen a sharp rise in symptoms.